linux-system-roles/network/README.md

 [`ipv6.route-metric`](https://developer.gnome.org/NetworkManager/stable/nm-settings.html#nm-settings.property.ipv6.route-metric)
  properties, respectively.
 If specified, it determines the route metric for DHCP assigned routes and the default route, and thus the priority for multiple interfaces.

+Static route configuration can be specified via a list of routes given in the `route` option.
+The default value is an empty list.
+Each route is a dictionary with the following
+entries: `network`, `prefix`, `gateway` and `metric`. `network` and `prefix` together specify the destination network.
+CIDR notation or network mask notation are not supported yet.
+If the boolean option `route_append_only` is `True`, the specified routes are appended to the existing routes, if it is `False` (default), the current routes are replaced.
+Setting this option to `True` without setting `route` has the effect of preserving the current static routes.
+The boolean option `rule_append_only` works in a similar way for routing rules.
+Note that there is no further support for routing rules at the moment, so this option serves merely the purpose of preserving the current routing rules.
+Note also that when `route_append_only`/`rule_append_only` is not specified, the current routes/routing rules will be deleted by the role.

 Slaves to bridge/bond/team devices cannot specify `ip` settings.